lambdamikel/Busch-2090/README.md

    #define CPU_THROTTLE_ANALOG_PIN 15 // connect a potentiometer here for CPU speed throttle controll
    #define CPU_THROTTLE_DIVISOR 10 // potentiometer dependent
    #define CPU_MIN_THRESHOLD 10 // if smaller than this, delay = 0

+For the Mega, please note that you will have to clip or disconnect PIN 10 from the LCD shield, otherwise the SDCard will interfere with the LCD shield.
+I am using extension headers for this, and just bent PIN 10 out of the way such it doesn't make contact.

 ###Description